goonruntongue/codeSmith/README.md

 });
 ```

-You can add as many keywords as you like to the autocomplete option.
+You can add as many keywords as you like to the autoComplete option.

 ------------------------------------------------------------------------